oracle/terraform-provider-oci/website/docs/r/objectstorage_object_lifecycle_policy.html.markdown

 	For an example of this value, see the [PutObjectLifecyclePolicy API documentation](https://docs.cloud.oracle.com/iaas/api/#/en/objectstorage/20160918/ObjectLifecyclePolicy/PutObjectLifecyclePolicy).
 	* `action` - The action of the object lifecycle policy rule.
 Rules using the action 'ARCHIVE' move objects into the [Archive Storage tier](https://docs.cloud.oracle.com/iaas/Content/Archive/Concepts/archivestorageoverview.htm).
 Rules using the action 'DELETE' permanently delete objects from buckets.
 'ARCHIVE' and 'DELETE' are the only two supported actions at this time.
-	* `is_enabled` - A boolean that determines whether this rule is currently enabled.
+	* `is_enabled` - A Boolean that determines whether this rule is currently enabled.
 	* `name` - The name of the lifecycle rule to be applied.
 	* `object_name_filter` - A filter limiting object names that the rule will apply to.
 		* `exclusion_patterns` - An array of glob patterns to match the object names to exclude.
 An empty array is ignored.
 Exclusion patterns take precedence over inclusion patterns.
 A Glob pattern is a sequence of characters to match text.
 Any character that appears in the pattern, other than the special pattern characters described below, matches itself.
 Glob patterns must be between 1 and 1024 characters.